-Do PE boards consume more time than others?
+- Time consumption: Do PE boards consume more time than others?
 Opinions vary.
 Some regard PE boards as very intense, whereas other believe that the investment team and the 'troika' increase board efficiency.
 But if these boards are perceived as being time consuming, operationally active candidates may find it difficult to take on a PE board engagement, and a relatively large proportion of female candidates are still in executive positions.

 My advice to PE firms (and other owners) based on this research can be summarised as follows:

-By making an effort to get to know more female executives and board directors, you can, of course, grow the network of potential candidates.
+- Build broader networks earlier: By making an effort to get to know more female executives and board directors, you can, of course, grow the network of potential candidates.
 But by also allowing time for a relationship to form, you will find that cultural or jargon uncertainty will be diminished.
 Make the (mutual) effort to understand each other's frames of reference, way of communicating, influencing and decision making.
 Perhaps some meetings should be on neutral ground, outside the impressive PE offices?
 Meet the potential candidates where they are at their most comfortable!

-There is an uncertainty regarding the personal investment expected when joining the board of a PE-owned company; my experience is that the size of the expected investment is in most cases exaggerated.
+- Talk about compensation and investment - explicitly: There is an uncertainty regarding the personal investment expected when joining the board of a PE-owned company; my experience is that the size of the expected investment is in most cases exaggerated.
 Most PE-firms do expect some form of investment, but the size is adjusted to suit the individual director.
 Furthermore, have a realistic discussion about the time the board role will entail, both for board meetings and work in between meetings.
 Have a candid discussion regarding the match between time, responsibility and remuneration (cash and investment opportunity).

-Female board candidates are in some cases still given the impression (sometimes even explicitly) that the PE firm in question is primarily looking to improve the female representation on the board, and 'that's why we're talking to you'.
+- Don't look for the 'token woman': Female board candidates are in some cases still given the impression (sometimes even explicitly) that the PE firm in question is primarily looking to improve the female representation on the board, and 'that's why we're talking to you'.
 Unsurprisingly, most candidates will walk away from this type of courtship.
 However, if you can show that the discussion is part of a genuine and comprehensive effort to become more diverse, it can be the start of an interesting and valuable dialogue.
 Furthermore, don't limit the diversity initiatives to the board.
 For long-term impact, executive teams and the investment professionals will need to be more diverse as well.
 On a related theme, most studies show that for a minority group to have an impact, there needs to be more than one minority member in the group.
 So, whenever possible, make sure to have two or more female directors on the board.